vncloudsco/nginx-love-dev/apps/docs/guide/introduction.md

 ## Key Concepts

 ### Domains
-In nginx-love, a domain represents a website or application served by Nginx.
+In Nginx WAF, a domain represents a website or application served by Nginx.
 Each domain has its own configuration, SSL certificates, and settings.

 ### SSL Certificates
-nginx-love integrates with Let's Encrypt to provide free SSL certificates.
+Nginx WAF integrates with Let's Encrypt to provide free SSL certificates.
 It automates the process of obtaining, renewing, and installing certificates.

 ### ModSecurity
-ModSecurity is a web application firewall that helps protect your applications from various attacks. nginx-love provides an interface to manage ModSecurity rules and configurations.
+ModSecurity is a web application firewall that helps protect your applications from various attacks.
+Nginx WAF provides an interface to manage ModSecurity rules and configurations.

 ### Performance Monitoring
-nginx-love collects and displays performance metrics for your Nginx servers, helping you identify bottlenecks and optimize performance.
+Nginx WAF collects and displays performance metrics for your Nginx servers, helping you identify bottlenecks and optimize performance.

 ## Next Steps

-- [Installation Guide](/guide/installation) - Learn how to install nginx-love
+- [Installation Guide](/guide/installation) - Learn how to install Nginx WAF
 - [Quick Start](/guide/quick-start) - Get up and running quickly